ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/background.md

 selection of CDN or Surrogate by Request-Routing systems".

-The following reasons make ALTO a suitable candidate protocol for dCDN (downstream CDN) selection as part of CDNI request routing and, in particular, for an FCI protocol:
+The following reasons make ALTO a suitable candidate protocol for dCDN selection as part of CDNI request routing and, in particular, for an FCI protocol:

 * Application Layer-oriented: ALTO is a protocol specifically designed to